-It is 1666 and London is bustling.
-Growth has been rampant, and closely built timber frame buildings filled crowd within the ancient city walls.
-Having come through an outbreak of bubonic plague in the previous year, the city’s population is hopeful that the worst is over.
+London bustles in 1666.
+Rampant growth results in closely built timber-frame buildings crowded within the ancient city walls.
+The city survived an outbreak of bubonic plague the previous year, and the city’s population hopes the worst is over.

-But a fire has broken out in a bakery on Pudding Lane.
+But a fire burns in a Pudding Lane bakery.

-The children will start the morning by becoming apprentices on the streets of London, learning skills that would have been common for workers of the era.
-The activities typically include:
+The children start the morning by becoming apprentices on the streets of London, learning skills common for workers of the era: leather working, metal working, sewing, etc.

 As the children learn their trades, the fire spreads.
-With the flames drawing closer, the children will have to take action to try to stop it, including forming fire lines and tearing down local buildings.
+With the flames drawing closer, the children must take action to stop it, including forming fire lines and tearing down local buildings.
 Will their efforts be enough?

 (View our risk assessment of the day’s activities in a new tab.)

-In the afternoon, the children will help excavate what is left of the charred city, looking for personal belongings and important legal documents that can help the city start the process of rebuilding.
+In the afternoon, the children excavate what is left of the charred city, looking for personal belongings and important legal documents that can help the city start the process of rebuilding.

 How You Contribute to the Day